xKolosus/marcus-product-service/README.md

 Email set in flyway V3.
 Password should be: adminPassword123, and email cosminch03@gmail.com.

+# Testing

+Most recently I've added unit testing (it would've been an improvement to add also integration test with TestContainers), but for now this will do the coverage, using JaCoCo to generate a report to see which lines are covered, and the possible conditions!

+- To see the report you must package the project or install to generate the html! ('mvn clean package will' do the job)

 # Possible improvements

 As specification said, there could be limitations per type of product of variations (the current takeover might not be